rkj180220/rkj180220/README.md

 Software Engineer
 -----------------

 I am a passionate and results-driven Full-stack Software Engineer based in Chennai, India, with a proven track record of enhancing products through strategic upgrades and efficient system design.
-My expertise lies in Angular, Cloud Computing, Laravel (PHP), MySQL, and Agile Methodology.
+My expertise lies in Angular, Cloud Computing, Laravel (PHP),Java, MySQL,MongoDB and Agile Methodology.
 I am an AWS Certified Cloud Practitioner and adept at leveraging AWS services for scalable and secure cloud operations.

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [rkj180220@gmail.com](mailto:rkj180220@gmail.com)